Michael F. Doherty

 Michael Francis Doherty (born September 11, 1951) is a British chemical engineer.
-He is the Duncan & Suzanne Mellichamp Chair in Process Systems Engineering and University of California, Santa Barbara.
+He is the Duncan & Suzanne Mellichamp Chair in Process Systems Engineering at the University of California, Santa Barbara.

 In 2016, he was elected a member of the National Academy of Engineering for the design of methods for complex distillation and crystallization processes.

 Early life and education

 Michael Francis Doherty was born in 1951 and grew up in Manchester, England.
 He attended Imperial College London for a bachelor's degree in chemical engineering in 1973.
 He then attended Trinity College, Cambridge for his PhD, also in chemical engineering, graduating in 1977.

 Career

 Michael F. Doherty worked as a postdoctoral instructor for a year at the University of Minnesota after finishing his PhD in August 1976.
 In 1977 he began working at University of Massachusetts Amherst.
 In 1984, he took a sabbatical to accompany his wife as she completed her postdoctoral appointment at University of California, Berkeley.
 He was head of his department at UMass from 1989 to 1997.
 In 2000 he joined the faculty at University of California, Santa Barbara (UCSB).
 He was chair of his department at UCSB from 2008 to 2013 and is now the Duncan & Suzanne Mellichamp Chair in Process Systems Engineering.

 Doherty researches systems engineering with a focus on crystal engineering.
 He is co-editor of the Annual Review of Chemical and Biomolecular Engineering.